Announcing our new format

 Our students are mid-career professionals with at least five years of career-level experience.
 They come from every sector of the global workplace, from small start-ups to nonprofits to large multi-national corporations and from both the public and private sectors.
 What unites our students is their passion for the people who are the heart of organizations.

 The small seminar format of our classes allows students to connect with distinguished professors and scholars in an intimate classroom culture of integration, trust, and reflection.
-We offer online and in-person courses.
+Courses are offered in online and hybrid formats.
+See our Format and Schedule page for more information.
 This flexible, low-residency format allows students to earn their degree part time in the evenings and on weekends so they can continue their career.

 MSOD curriculum